laminas/laminas-cache-storage-filesystem/README.md

 ## Documentation

-Browse the documentation online at https://docs.laminas.dev/laminas-cache-storage-adapter-filesystem/
+There is no separate documentation for this module.
+You will find all information in the main module laminas-cache at https://docs.laminas.dev/laminas-cache/v3/storage/adapter/#filesystem-adapter

 ## Support